 You might also consider partnering with a company like Blueground.
 They have the ability to conduct tenant screening for you and know which questions are legal to ask and which ones aren’t.
 Having a company like this help means you won’t have to worry about this step in the process and accidentally ask the wrong questions.

 Most places will have a limit in place on the number of residents that can stay in a unit.
 In general, this is broken down to two occupants per bedroom.
-Therefore, if you own a one-bedroom apartment, the most people who could legally stay there is two.
+Therefore, if you own a one-bedroom apartment, the maximum number of people who could legally stay there is two.

 This practice is fine, but it can’t be applied differently if a family wants to rent the space.
 Doing so is against the law.
 If you are concerned about damage occurring to the residence, then talk to a lawyer to find the best way to deal with this situation that won’t be discriminatory against families.